h15200/notes/system-design.md

 - most service health checks are simple.
 - calls a synthetic endpoint (an endpoint that is not used for metrics or KPI) with a reponse that just echos 200ok

+## history of server types and deployments

+- early days was all physical "bare metal" server racks. some companies still do this with IBM mainframe machines
+- then came VMs.
+This made servers much more flexible, but was still a lot of config.
+  Some machines can be set up to do both "normal" server and VM in one
+- Containers (docker) came which helped package applications in a more lightweight way with less config.
+- To manage those containers, tools like kubernetes came to to support fully cloud solutions
+- products like AWS EC2 (IaaS) allowed users to work with an existing virtualized computers, but still had a lot of set up work
+- then the emergence of Paas which fully managed the set up work as well